kestra-io/docs/content/blogs/2024-09-23-kestra-raises-8m-seed.md

 ## Looking Ahead: Innovating and Expanding

 With this second $8 million funding round, we’re excited to enter **the next phase of Kestra's growth**.
-Our commitment to continuous improvement drives us to expand the platform’s capabilities—enhancing our ecosystem with more third-party integrations, simplifying plugin management, and improving the orchestration experience for all engineers.
+Our commitment to continuous improvement drives us to expand the platform’s capabilities — enhancing our ecosystem with more third-party integrations, simplifying plugin management, and improving the orchestration experience for all engineers.

 We’re planning to **expand into the U.S.** to better support our North American clients, bringing us closer to them for improved collaboration and service.
 Meanwhile, **we’re growing our team across Europe and North America**, hiring key roles such as Software Engineers, DevOps, Architects, Solution Engineers, GTMs, and Marketing professionals.